philipnewcomer/macOS-VirtualBox-VM/README.md

+*This project is no longer maintained.
+Please use [runMacOSinVirtualBox](https://github.com/AlexanderWillner/runMacOSinVirtualBox) instead.*

 # macOS VirtualBox VM

 This is a preconfigured macOS VirtualBox Virtual Machine, along with a script for preparing a bootable install ISO image from a downloaded Mac OS installer app.